sigchi/Document-Formats/Extras/EndNote/README.md

 # Makefile #

-This directory contains an [EndNote Output Style][ENS] for thw Word Template.
+This directory contains an [EndNote Output Style][ENS] for the Word Template.

 Written by Cliff Lampe but open for edits and improvements.